 Declaration:

-I declare that this research report is my own unaided work.
+I declare that this research report is my own, unaided work.
 It is being submitted for the MSc.
 (Building Science and Economics) in Property Development and Management to the University of the Witwatersrand, Johannesburg.
 It has not been submitted before for any degree or examination on to any other University.